SiFi-CC/slowcontrol/README.md

 This measurement is done with 1wire interface.
 Currently systemd is used to manage this `monkey.service`. `listen.py` measurement frequency depends on the `systemd` scripts `monkey.service` and the corresponding timer `monkey.timer`.
 Running `listen.py` with `python3` would only produce a single readout, so for persistence, use `systemctl start monkey` instead.

+# Run management

+## Calibration

+This is the only configuration available as defined in the XML file.
+For every measurement, the calibration arm would move by some small distance and the wavedump program would run to acquire data.
+It is important to define the measurements properly as it is the only way to stop the run.
+There is no stop button.

 # TODO:

+Provide similar functionality for the Twinpeaks board

 Find and kill zombie processes